eyeseast/moby-dick/chapters/021_chapter-19.md

 “What do you know about him?”

+“What did theytellyou about him?
+Say that!”

 “They didn’t tell much of anything about him; only I’ve heard that he’s a good whale-hunter, and a good captain to his crew.”

+“That’s true, that’s true—yes, both true enough.
+But you must jump when he gives an order.
+Step and growl; growl and go—that’s the word with Captain Ahab.
+But nothing about that thing that happened to him off Cape Horn, long ago, when he lay like dead for three days and nights; nothing about that deadly skrimmage with the Spaniard afore the altar in Santa?—heard nothing about that, eh?
+Nothing about the silver calabash he spat into?
+And nothing about his losing his leg last voyage, according to the prophecy.
+Didn’t ye hear a word about them matters and something more, eh?
+No, I don’t think ye did; how could ye?
+Who knows it?
+Not all Nantucket, I guess.
+But hows’ever, mayhap, ye’ve heard tell about the leg, and how he lost it; aye, ye have heard of that, I dare say.
+Oh yes,thatevery one knows a’most—I mean they know he’s only one leg; and that a parmacetti took the other off.”

 “My friend,” said I, “what all this gibberish of yours is about, I don’t know, and I don’t much care; for it seems to me that you must be a little damaged in the head.
 But if you are speaking of Captain Ahab, of that ship there, the Pequod, then let me tell you, that I know all about the loss of his leg.”

+“Allabout it, eh—sure you do?—all?”

 “Pretty sure.”